afomera/richer-text.js/docs/src/_posts/2023-12-08-announcing-version-one.md

 Richer Text is now v1.0 and ready for production use.

 When I started this project at the end of last year (2022), my goal was to use it to learn React so I could better help on things at work.
 My goals have since shifted for Richer Text and it's become so much bigger and better than I could have ever imagined.
-It became my goal to make the text editor I've always wanted for my Ruby on Rails applications, but without giving up the niceities that ActionText provides.
+It became my goal to make the text editor I've always wanted for my Ruby on Rails applications, but without giving up the niceties that ActionText provides.

 ## What is Richer Text?

 Richer Text is a modern text editor built on top of Tiptap, and ProseMirror.
-It includes a mechanism for storing either HTML or JSON that is returned from Tiptap and rendering the content, inspired by ActionText's functionality of storing content seperately from the model.
+It includes a mechanism for storing either HTML or JSON that is returned from Tiptap and rendering the content, inspired by ActionText's functionality of storing content separately from the model.

 Richer Text features a roboust text editor complete with everything from the basics to rich custom embeds.
 For a full list of features check below: